SPWELA/SPWELA/README.md

 - 👋 Hi, I’m @SPWELA
-- 👀 I’m interested in ...
--
+I’m an Industrial Engineer who is an aspiring full stack developer

-- 🌱 I’m currently learning Software engineering THrough the ALX course
+I’m currently learning Software engineering Through the ALX Software Engineering course
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  ...

 <!---
 SPWELA/SPWELA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.